 - Payment Request Forms marked "E-Check" will be reimbursed through electronic deposit, Direct Deposit Bank Account (Non-Payroll), to the account on record.
 Please sign up via Internet Explorer.

 - Payment Request Forms marked "US Mail" will be mailed directly to payee/vendor.

 Supervisor or Division Head authorization is required for payment requests reimbursed through department funds.
 The Budget Authorization Grid provides guidance on budget authorizations for cash disbursements and purchase order requests.
 Accounts Payable will review payment requests to ensure that the appropriate budget authorizations are in place before invoices are paid

 Submit itemized original invoices and/or receipts to Accounts Payable for payment.

-- Invoices and/or receipts received for payment must include proper authorization, a valid Carleton general ledger account number, including a vendor expense code.
+- Invoices and/or receipts received for payment must include proper authorization, a valid Carleton general ledger account number, including an expense code.

 - Employee reimbursement requests, not utilizing Faculty PDA funds, require Supervisor or Division Head approval.

 - If the business purpose of the transaction is not clearly evident, please include a brief explanation.